tcartwright/tcdbtools/docs/New-DBSqlConnection.md

         Accept wildcard characters?  false

     -Database <String>
-        Specifies the name of the database.
+        The name of the database associated with the connection.

         Required?                    true
         Position?
 2